0x3bfc/DockerCairo-meetups/19Nov2016/node-management.md

 # Node Management
 -------------------

 In this tutorial we are going to talk about Docker swarm node management.
 As we can see basic architecture as described below, we have three managers and unlimited number of workers.
-All workers are connected to a gossip network!
+All workers are connected to the same network!

 ![Alt text](images/swarm-diagram.png "Basic Swarm cluster Architecture")
 source: https://docs.docker.com/engine/swarm/how-swarm-mode-works/nodes/